hpc-maths/samurai/doc/source/tutorial/interval.rst

     x: [8, 10[, [8, 10[, [14, 16[, [14, 16[

 Then, we try to construct intervals in the y-direction from the keys.
-For level 2, we have `y = 8, 9, 14, 15`.
-Therefore, we can construct two intervals: :math:`[8, 10[` and :math:`[14, 16[`.
+For level 2, we have the keys `y = 8, 9, 14, 15`.
+Therefore, we can construct two intervals with consecutive elements: :math:`[8, 10[` and :math:`[14, 16[`.

 The compressed view of the :cpp:class:`samurai::CellList` at level 2 is as follows